 Students must complete at least 40 hours of community involvement activities to graduate.
-For more information, visit www.yrdsb.ca/communityinvolvement or see Board Policy and Procedure #620.0 Community Involvement Hours.
+For more information, visit our Board website or see Board Policy and Procedure #620.0 Community Involvement Hours.

 Retirement from School

 Students contemplating withdrawal from school should see their Guidance Counsellor or Vice-Principal.